 Right off the bat, you have two of the biggest search engines doing a lot of the donkey work on your behalf.
 Best of all, you only need to do this once and it will continue to work for you so long as you do other, smaller tasks to keep your listing relevant.
 That 20% target is well within reach!

-Consistency is key to your local SEO success
+Consistency is key to your 80/20 rule local SEO success

 As touched upon above, consistency is extremely important for your marketing efforts and brand awareness.
 If your listing has different contact information than is displayed on your website, or the NAP (name, address, phone) on your website is different than the NAP used in your directory listings or social accounts, then your local seo is going to hit a wall.

-Brand awareness is built upon a foundation of easily recognisable elements such imagery, and key details such as phone numbers and addresses being the same right across the board.
+Brand awareness is built upon a foundation of easily recognizable elements such as imagery, and key details such as phone numbers and addresses being the same right across the board.
 Your listings have to be kept up to date and consistent with your brand or they cannot work for you.